csc2430-master/Lab3-Starter/README.md

 - The program outputs the information in the specified format
 - The assignment follows all the instructions
 - In general the program does not crash

+Refer to the Rubrics PPT on Canvas to refresh how Lab Assignments are graded.